ssmithy/Blog/content/posts/windows-setup-automation.md

 You knew this day would come eventually.
 Your last laptop or computer finally gave up the ghost.
 Maybe that old hard disk drive span it's last spin.
 Maybe ~~you spilled coffee over it~~ you'd rather not tell.

 It matters not.
-Now you have the mamouth task of setting up a new environment.
+Now you have the mammoth task of setting up a new environment.

 Do you type a few CLI commands and relax, with a coffee, across the room?
 Or do you spend the next 3 hours racking your brain and scouring the web for downloads, only then to be frantically clicking through installers?